orndorfftyler/booktrove-app/README.md

 ### Summary

 BookTrove allows you to read and write reviews of your favorite books.
 Users first sign up or log in before accessing the search page.
-The search page is powered by Google Books and allows you to search for books in which you are interested.
+The search page is powered by Google Books and allows you to search for books that you are interested in.
 Clicking on a book in the search results brings you to a page which lists the reviews left for that book by other BookTrove users.
 Users may indicate which reviews they found useful and leave their own review.

 ### Tech Used